Skip to main content

 1. Live Translation

 What it does: Provides real-time language translation during the merged call between customer and human agent.
 Learn more about Live Translation in our changelog.
-Why it matters: Perfect for international support where your agents speak English but customers speak other languages.
+Why it matters: Perfect for international support where your agent speaks English but customers speak other languages.
 Both parties can communicate naturally in their preferred language.
 How it works: During the merged call, both the customer and agent hear the original speech plus a translated overlay.
 The agent hears everything in English, while the customer hears the agent’s responses translated into their language.
 Configuration:

 • Default: Disabled